Susan Atefat-Peckham

 Susan Atefat-Peckham (August 12, 1970, in New York City – February 7, 2004) was an Iranian-American poet.

 Life

-She graduated from the Baylor University, and University of Nebraska with her PhD in 1999, where she was an Editorial Assistant for Prairie Schooner.
+She graduated from the Baylor University, and University of Nebraska–Lincoln with her PhD in 1999, where she was an Editorial Assistant for Prairie Schooner.

-She taught at the University of Nebraska-Lincoln, Hope College, where she was editor of Milkwood Review, and Georgia College & State University.
+She taught at the University of Nebraska–Lincoln, Hope College, where she was editor of Milkwood Review, and Georgia College & State University.

 She and her son Cyrus were killed in an auto accident; her husband, Joel Peckham, mother, and youngest son Darius were hurt but survived.